Tomatoes are a popular vegetable to grow at home. Occasionally, tomato plants have problems.

 If a tomato plant does not get enough water, the leaves will turn brown at the leaf tips.
 The leaves may also have brown edges.
 Eventually, the leaves become crunchy and drop off.

 An excess of fertilizer can cause the tips and edges of leaves to turn brown, and sometimes they curl inward.
 If the fertilizer is too strong, the leaves will turn brown and crunchy all over and fall off the tree.
+You can consult my article about tomato fertilizer here.

 Tomato spotted wilt/impatiens necrotic spot tospoviruses (Tomato spotted wilt virus)